Graduate Admissions FAQ

 Unfortunately, due to the extraordinarily high volume of applications to our Psychology graduate program, we simply do not have capacity to provide individual advising services, nor pre-qualification of prior credentials for prospective applicants.
 All admissions-related information can be found on our website here and applicants are expected to review the information in detail.
 Additional applications and admissions information is also posted on the College of Graduate Studies website.

-Generally speaking, all prospective applicants should consult with their current/recent professors, as well as with postdoctoral students, and/or senior graduate students who have provided research supervision and mentorship during the applicant’s undergraduate or graduate studies where applicable.
+Generally speaking, all prospective applicants should consult with their current/recent professors, as well as with postdoctoral students, and/or senior graduate students who have directly provided research supervision and mentorship during the applicant’s undergraduate or graduate studies where applicable.
 Such individuals will typically be able to provide informed guidance regarding the applicant’s preparedness for graduate study in Psychology.

 For prospective Clinical Psychology applicants, another highly recommended resource is Applying to Graduate Programs in Clinical Psychology: A Guide for Prospective Students, Advisors, and Faculty – Part One and Part Two.